Razzy6/Django_OfficalDemo/code/mysite02/readme.txt

 4. spacial:
    sqllite means one to mutiple, one to one, multiple to multiple. so i can get ojbect by foreignkey from otherobject in shell. that's amazing.

+###
+using amdin interface to manage app.
+1.create superuser
+comm: python manage.py createsuperuser

+then show in web.

+2.add our own app into admin interface. edit file: app/amdin.py
+    from django.contrib import admin
+    from .models import Question

+    admin.site.register(Question)

+now, i can manage register_object in admin interface.

+3.pay attention to different type and field.